By Sydney Johnson

 Additionally, since deployments across all military branches can take service members all over the world, time zones can make it hard to coordinate with their loved ones back home.

-If a family is in California, and their service member is in Afghanistan, there would be an 11.5-hour time difference.
+If a service member’s family lives on the East Coast, and their service member is in South Korea, there would be an 13-hour time difference.
 Timing and lack of access to means of communications can force many families to go weeks, sometimes months, with little to no connection.

 Because staying in touch with loved ones during a deployment can be particularly challenging for some service members, the USO offers several programs, like Operation Phone Home and the Bob Hope Legacy Reading Program, designed to help them connect back home.

-Service members can be away from their homes for months at a time, but while they are in a distant location, they can stay connected to their families by taking advantage of the USO’s free services, so they can stay strong while completing their missions.
+Service members can be away from their homes for months at a time, but while they are in a distant location, they can still stay connected to their families by taking advantage of the USO’s free services, so they remain strong while completing their missions.

-Deployment can be a very exciting and tough experience, both physically and emotionally, which is why staying connected to their loved ones is especially important.
+Deployment can be a tough experience, both physically and emotionally, which is why staying connected to their loved ones is especially important.

 More Stories Like This